-(Offensive War Strategies) Though the advent of the technologically aggiornamento 21st century is making the prospects of physical war more enervated than ever, still war techniques seem to enthrall us all.
+(Offensive War Strategies) Though the advent of the technologically aggiornamento 21st century is making the prospects of physical war more enervated than ever, still tactics and offensive war strategies enthrall us all.
 How some individuals could be so Machiavellian and that too in practical wars where the question was of life and death, is surely remarkable.

 Here is the list of offensive war strategies that changed the course of history.

 At number 1 in the list of offensive war strategies, we have Guerilla warfare.
 Against the widespread notion, the world guerilla is not about the Hindi word for chimpanzees.
 It is indeed a Spanish word of the 18th century which refers to the tactics of “little war.”
 The small Spanish army employed this tactic to fight the colossal one of the French under the leadership of Napoleon Bonaparte.